RayRuizheLi/TradingViewPineScripts/README.md

 * The strategy script is used for back testing.
 * The study script is used as indicators on when to buy and when to sell.
 * The readme me file explains the strength and weekness of the strategy and how to use it.
+* This is not a financial advice.
+Use the scripts at your own risk.

 ## Testing the Scripts